Amuntu/APF-3D-QuadCopter/README.md

 The quadcopter's control system was based on fundamental kinematic principles, utilizing rotation matrices, torque matrices, and inertia force matrices for all rotational movements.

 ### HOW TO USE CODES
-There are Environments ways that you can run the simulation at (MATLAB or CopeliaSim) Just make sure that you have one of the software to use the Codes.
+There are tow different Environments that you can run the simulation at (MATLAB or CopeliaSim) Just make sure that you have one of the software to use the Codes.

 ### Additional Help